juanpc2018/Arctic-Liquid-III-vs.-Thermalright-LGA1700-BCF/README.md

 Tested: </br>
 Arctic III waterblock / pump must use the included Arctic III 1700 mount plate </br>
-its very frustrating to screw just 2-screws !  </br>
+it can be very frustrating to screw just 2-screws !  </br>
-But also feel very easy using the proper technique. </br>
+But also feels very easy using the proper technique. </br>

 grabbing the waterblock/pump from the back with right hand, if you are right handed </br>
 peal the protection layer, alight holes: waterblock & mounting plate, push down firm + rolling motion inward</br>